 No!
-When you file for bankruptcy, you will actually have the tools to regain control of your financial state.
+When you file for bankruptcy, you will actually have the tools to regain control of your financial state, such as creating a debt repayment plan under Chapter 13.
 Bankruptcy allows you to start with a clean slate and face the financial and credit world with confidence.
 Our firm can help you understand your rights when filing for bankruptcy.

 Bankruptcy will stay on my credit report for the rest of my life.

 When you file for bankruptcy, it will stay on your credit report for a few years; however, it will not be detrimental to your credit score for the rest of your life.
 In most cases, bankruptcy is taken off of your credit report in about 7 to 10 years.
 Even while it is on your credit report, you can do things to improve your credit score.

 My spouse has to file for bankruptcy if I do.